hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/optimal_convergence.rst

 popular in industry and assumed in academic studies.
 Conventionally, such strategies take positions of equal size but opposite signs either in portfolio weight or in number of shares.
 This seems intuitively reasonable and ensures that future liabilities offset.
-However, such strategies will typically not be optimal.
+However, as shown in the paper, such delta neutral strategies will typically not be optimal.

 The objective of optimally trading off risk and returns can lead to quite different solutions compared